swiftlang/swift-syntax/Sources/SwiftIfConfig/SwiftIfConfig.docc/SwiftIfConfig.md

 ## Overview

-Swift provides the ability to conditionally compile parts of a source file based on various built-time conditions, including information about the target (operating system, processor architecture, environment), information about the compiler (version, supported attributes and features), and user-supplied conditions specified as part of the build (e.g., `DEBUG`), which we collectively refer to as the *build configuration*.
+Swift provides the ability to conditionally compile parts of a source file based on various build-time conditions, including information about the target (operating system, processor architecture, environment), information about the compiler (version, supported attributes and features), and user-supplied conditions specified as part of the build (e.g., `DEBUG`), which we collectively refer to as the *build configuration*.
 These conditions can occur within a `#if` in the source code, e.g.,

 ```swift
 func f() {